 The adventure of life is to learn.
 The purpose of life is to grow.
 The nature of life is to change. – Prince

 When I was a young mother, I organized a very casual neighborhood book club.
-The individual members would choose a book which everyone would read and review together.
+The individual members would choose a book that everyone would read and review together.
 I was not surprised when some people were uninterested or too busy to be involved, but I was shocked at one friend’s reaction.

 She said, “I decided when I graduated that I was never going to read another book again.
 I’ve learned as much as I need to.”